watrall/colab-projectile-point-classifier-tutorial/README.md

 At its core, computer vision is about teaching a computer to recognize patterns in images.
 It does not “understand” archaeology.
 Instead, it identifies statistical fingerprints such as edges, shapes, contours, colors, and textures that correlate with the labels you provide.
 For example, if you show it dozens of labeled Clovis points, it begins to notice what they have in common and how they differ from Dalton or Folsom points.

-A helpful analogy is training a graduate student.
+A helpful analogy is training a  student.
 At first, they may not be able to tell two types apart.
 After studying many labeled examples, they start to notice features such as flute length, shoulder angle, or base shape.
 They do not have innate knowledge; they learn through exposure and feedback.
-A computer vision model works in the same way.
+A computer vision model works in the same way, but it learns from mathematical patterns.
+Internally, a CNN learns to detect a hierarchy of features.
+The first layers might learn simple things like edges, lines, and curves.
+Later layers combine these to recognize more complex shapes, like a rounded base or a sharp shoulder.
+Finally, the last layers use these high-level shapes to classify the object as a "Clovis" or "Dalton" point.
 This distinction is important for building confidence.
 The system is not “deciding” what an object is.
 It is calculating probabilities based on patterns it has seen.
 For example, a result like “Clovis (0.85)” means the model estimates there is an 85% chance the image matches the profile of a Clovis point.
 You, as the researcher, still hold interpretive authority to accept, question, or refine the result.

 Finally, performance depends heavily on the quality and diversity of your dataset.
 If your images vary in lighting, backgrounds, materials, and angles, the model becomes more robust.
 If your dataset only includes pristine catalog photographs, the model may struggle with field photos.
 The key is to use AI critically, treating it as a transparent assistant that you can test, evaluate, and trust.